Lunar Time in General Relativity: The Earth-Moon Local Coordinate System and Lunar Time

 The primary objective of this appendix is threefold: \begin{enumerate} \item Extension of IAU 2000 resolutions on time scales: We aim to extend the IAU time resolutions to encompass the Earth-Moon system. \item Comparison with the \citet{Ashby_2024} approach: We demonstrate that the LT--TT relationship derived through this extension not only reproduces but also generalizes the approach in \citet{Ashby_2024}. \item Comparison with the standard approach based on the IAU 2000 resolutions: We demonstrate that the extended and standard approaches to establishing the coordinate time on the Moon lead to the identical LT--TT relationship and are interconvertible.
 It ensures consistency in timekeeping and facilitates seamless communication and navigation between Earth and the Moon. \end{enumerate}

 Throughout of the appendix we use some additional notations.
 Spatial vector and/or tensor indices $i,j,k$ take values 1,2,3.
-We use a multi-index tensor notation for space tensors, for example, a tensor $Q_K:=Q_{i_1i_2...i_k}$, a tensor $X^K:=X^{i_1i_2...i_k}=X^{i_1}X^{i_2}...X^{i_l}$.
+We use a multi-index tensor notation for {spatial Cartesian tensors and coordinates}, for example, a tensor $Q_K:=Q_{i_1i_2...i_k}$, a tensor $X^K:=X^{i_1i_2...i_k}=X^{i_1}X^{i_2}...X^{i_l}$.
 By the symbol $\pd_i$ we denote a partial derivative with respect to the $i$-th spatial coordinate.
 Multi-index notations are also used for high-order partial derivatives, for example, a partial derivative of the order $k$ is denoted as $\pd_K:=\pd_{i_1i_2...i_k}$.
 A repeated spatial index represents a summation from~1 to~3, that is, $A_i B^i=A_1B^1+A_2B^2+A_3B^3$.